-After few hours, it will absorb the water, swell in size, soft and dry too.
+- After a few hours, it will absorb the water, swell in size, soft and dry too.

 After soaking, sago just gets double in volume.
 Like 1 cup raw sago will become 2 Cups soaked sago.

 Alternatively, if you have less time then you can also soak it for 1hour.
-In that case, soak sago in just enough and hot water.
-Like, soak 1 cup sago in 1 cup water.
-After 1 or 1.5 hours, press one or two sago pearls between your fingers.
-If soft, then put the sago in a colander for 15 minutes or so.
+In that case, soak Sabudana in just enough and hot water.
+Like, soak 1 cup Sabudana in 1 cup water.
+After 1 or 1.5 hours, press one or two Sabudana pearls between your fingers.
+If soft, then put the Sabudana in a colander for 15 minutes or so.
 This is to ensure that it becomes totally dry.
 In case, not soft then continue soaking for some more time.

 Whatever method you use, ensure that there is no water and that it is completely dry before you use it.